sayanee/archives/_posts/2007-07-19-what-do-you-care.md

 ---
 layout: post
-title: What do you care what other people think by Feynman
+title: What do you care what other people think
 categories:
 - Books
 ---